-The Management Companies.
-A portion of the cash to be used by the Operating Partnership to fund distributions to partners, including the Company, is expected to come from the Management Companies through dividends on the stock that will be held by the Operating Partnership.
+THE MANAGEMENT COMPANIES.
+A portion of the cash to be used by the Operating Partnership to fund distributions to partners, including the Issuer, is expected to come from the Management Companies through dividends on the stock that will be held by the Operating Partnership.
 The Management Companies will receive income from the Operating Partnership, the Property Partnerships and unrelated third parties.
-Because the Company, the Operating Partnership and the Management Companies are related through stock ownership, income of the Management Companies from services performed for the Company and the

-Operating Partnership may be subject to certain rules under which additional income may be allocated to the Management Companies.
-The Management Companies (other than Macerich Property Management Company, LLC) will pay federal and state income tax at the full applicable corporate rates on its income prior to payment of any dividends.
+Because the Issuer, the Operating Partnership and the Management Companies are related through stock ownership, income of the Management Companies from services performed for the Issuer and the Operating Partnership may be subject to certain rules under which additional income may be allocated to the Management Companies.
+The Management Companies will pay federal and state income tax at the full applicable corporate rates on its income prior to payment of any dividends.
 The Management Companies will attempt to minimize the amount of such taxes, but there can be no assurance whether or the extent to which measures taken to minimize taxes will be successful.
-To the extent that the Management Companies are required to pay federal, state, or local taxes, the cash available for distribution by the Company to stockholders will be reduced accordingly.
+To the extent that the Management Companies are required to pay federal, state, or local taxes, the cash available for distribution by the Issuer to stockholders will be reduced accordingly.

-Possible Legislative or Other Actions Affecting Tax Consequences.
-Prospective holders of Securities should recognize that the present federal income tax treatment of investment in the Company may be modified by legislative, judicial or administrative action at any time and that any such action may affect investments and commitments previously made.
+POSSIBLE LEGISLATIVE OR OTHER ACTIONS AFFECTING TAX CONSEQUENCES.
+Prospective holders of Securities should recognize that the present federal income tax treatment of investment in the Issuer may be modified by legislative, judicial or administrative action at any time and that any such action may affect investments and commitments previously made.
 The rules dealing with federal income taxation are constantly under review by persons involved in the legislative process and by the IRS and the Treasury Department, resulting in revisions of regulations and revised interpretations of established concepts as well as statutory changes.
-Revisions in federal tax laws and interpretations thereof could adversely affect the tax consequences of investment in the Company.
+Revisions in federal tax laws and interpretations thereof could adversely affect the tax consequences of investment in the Issuer.

-State and Local Taxes.
+STATE AND LOCAL TAXES.
 The Company and its holders of Securities may be subject to state or local taxation in various jurisdictions, including those in which it or they transact business or reside.
 The state and local tax treatment of the Company and its holders of Securities may not conform to the federal income tax consequences discussed above.
 Consequently, prospective holders of Securities should consult their own tax advisors regarding the effect of state and local tax laws on an investment in any Securities.